KristianKarl/ImageFind/README.md

 - Ensure the process can read the media files you reference.
 - Video previews require manual transcoding to `_480p.mp4` files and placement in the cache directory.
 - ImageMagick is used for previews and thumbnails when converting images.
-- Closing the modal window stops video playback and audio.
+- Closing the fullscreen preview window stops video playback and audio.

 ## Troubleshooting